WHAT IS CATARACT?

 Cloudy, fuzzy, foggy or filmy vision (as if looking through a dirty window)

-Inability to see colours brightly - colours appear faded, dull
+Inability to see colours brightly - colours appear faded, dull or dark

 Frequent changes in your eyeglass or contact lens prescription

 Problems with glare from lamps or sunlight

 Family members of a person affected by cataracts in both eyes may notice he or she appears not to be seeing as well as previously.
 The eye will appear normal to the untrained observer, unless the cataract is mature and white.
 In that situation the pupil of the eye, which normally appears black, will look grey or white to the observer.

 TYPES OF CATARACTS?

 Age Related Cataract - Most cataracts are related to aging.